Background

 - identify key resources and support.

 The format is flexible and interactive, with structured presentations designed both to inform and to act as the basis for discussion.
-The day gives chairs the opportunity to work collaboratively with their peers, as well as with the guideline development professionals from NICE.
+The session gives Chairs the opportunity to work collaboratively with their peers, as well as with the guideline development professionals from NICE.

 Other useful information to support the chair’s role on guideline development groups: